 Storage instructions

-You can also freeze this curry for up to 3 months.
-Let it defrost in the fridge overnight before reheating.
+- Freeze for up to 3 months.
+Thaw overnight in the fridge before reheating.

 More Thai curry recipes